 How RTLS solutions help companies during Covid-19

 In the face of the Covid-19 pandemic, managers have to ensure maximum security of their employees.
-In order to avoid infection, it’s important to track contacts all the time and follow social distancing, which is practically impossible to achieve by usual control and inspection.
+To avoid infection, it’s important to track contacts all the time and follow social distancing, which is practically impossible to achieve by usual control and inspection.
 In the given issue RTLS technologies against Covid-19 are more effective.
 They can help to support a healthy environment at the enterprise, create working places with due account to the necessary distance and develop protocols that will help to quickly detect the cases of infection.

 RTLS systems are used for taking prompt and proactive security measures allowing managers to protect employees from being infected with the coronavirus.
-Such solutions are based on a set of software and hardware tools including tiny sensors (beacons) or wearable equipment, receiving devices and computer programs for managing the equipment.
+Such solutions are based on a set of software and hardware tools including tiny sensors (beacons) or wearable equipment, receiving devices, and computer programs for managing the equipment.

-At established intervals the beacons around the object send signals which are detected by the receivers and directed to the network server.
+At established intervals, the beacons around the object send signals which are detected by the receivers and directed to the network server.
 Thanks to this, it is possible to define with high accuracy people’s location, send them notifications and constantly track vital signs.

 Social distance monitoring

 One of the main functions of real-time location systems is informing on approaching a large number of people or a person.
 Protecting the staff against the risks of infection is performed by geographical zoning.
 Each time when an employee enters a dangerous zone or when working space is shared by too many people, the system makes a warning that allows a timely reaction to the situation.

 While implementing RTLS tracking technology, the management can set any parameters, such as: